Just 4 ingredients and 30 minutes get you the best crispy air fryer Buffalo wings! Same authentic flavor without the oil and deep frying.

 Small saucepan full of hot sauce with a pat of butter melting.

-5. Finally, stir in some vinegar and bring the sauce to a low simmer.
-Stir occasionally while your wings are cooking so that a film doesn’t develop over your sauce.
+Stir in the vinegar and bring the heat to low to keep it warm while the wings finish cooking.
+Stir the sauce every once in a while so that a film doesn’t develop over your sauce.
 (If this happens, don’t worry about it.
 Just keep stirring and heating.)

-6. When the wings are done, transfer them to a large mixing bowl and drizzle the sauce on top.
-You can toss the wings with tongs while whirling the bowl around to evenly coat them in that luscious velvety sauce.
+When the wings are done, transfer them to a large mixing bowl and drizzle the sauce over top.
+Toss the wings with tongs while whirling the bowl around to evenly coat them in that luscious velvety sauce.

 Mixing bowl of wings being drenched in hot sauce.